JetBrains/kotlin-web-site/docs/topics/gradle.md

 | `file`       | Saves build reports in a local file                                                                                                                                                                                                                                                                                                             |
 | `build_scan` | Saves build reports in the `custom values` section of the [build scan](https://scans.gradle.com/).
 Note that the Gradle Enterprise plugin limits the number of custom values and their length.
 In big projects, some values could be lost                                                                                                       |                                                                                                                                                                                                                                                                                                                                                                                               |
 | `http`       | Posts build reports using HTTP(S).
 The POST method sends metrics in the JSON format.
 You can see the current version of the sent data in the [Kotlin repository](https://github.com/JetBrains/kotlin/blob/master/libraries/tools/kotlin-gradle-plugin/src/common/kotlin/org/jetbrains/kotlin/gradle/plugin/statistics/CompileStatisticsData.kt) |

-When analyzing build reports, you may encounter two cases:

-* The build wasn't incremental.
-Analyze the reasons and fix underlying problems.
-* The build was incremental but took too much time.
-Try to reorganize source files — split big files, save separate classes in different files, refactor large classes, declare top-level functions in different files, and so on.

 Here's the full list of available options for `kotlin.build.report`: